stanford-policylab/opp/py/data_readme_template.md

   juridisdiction areas.
 However, there is no simple mapping between zones and counties.
 We store state patrol zones in the `district` column and use this column in our granular location analyses.
+- contraband information was mapped from `raw_SearchResult[One/Two/Three]`.
+- Column `search_basis` is a standardized version of `reason_for_search`, which, if multiple reasons are provided, uses the hierarchy of: plain view, probable cause, other.
+And if no search reason is given, we default to probable cause.
+  Note that while the raw data contains a `ConsentRequested` column, we have no information about whether consent was given.
+- Additional columns in the raw data that may be of interest: `SearchFrisk[One/Two/Three]` (says whether searches and frisks were of the driver, passenger, or vehicle), `Duration` (A/B/C/NA), `AdditionalOccupants`, `Road` (I/S/N/NA), `PlateType`, `PriorRecord` (Y/N/T/NA), `ConsentRequested`.

 ## Statewide, SC
 **Data notes**: